 - It provides a way to compare the potential return on a value-add investment versus less risky alternatives.

-- It is an easy, back-of-the-envelope way to calculate expected returns.
+- It is an easy, back-of-the-envelope way to calculate expected commercial real estate returns.
 As such, it can be a quick way to filter out deals that don’t meet our return criteria.

 The logic behind the use of Yield on Cost can be illustrated with a simple example.
 Assume that an individual has $1,000,000 to invest and they are trying to decide between three different options.